 Our vision is an open-source ecosystem of cooperatively owned and governed distributed organizations running on reliable distributed systems.

 Distributed software systems are the foundation for many critical systems in our society; financial services, transport, healthcare, cloud services, and more.
 Building and maintaining them is difficult, expensive, and error-prone.
-We’re applying state of the art techniques in formal verification to make distributed systems more verifiable by obtaining mathematical proofs of correctness.
+We’re applying state of the art techniques in formal verification to make distributed systems more verifiable by obtaining mathematical guarantees of correctness.
 We help teams verify and gain confidence in the systems they design, implement, and maintain.

 Globally distributed organizations have become increasingly fundamental to business, though building and maintaining them is difficult, expensive, and error-prone.
 We’re applying open-source, plaintext, and version control philosophies to develop tools to better manage the complexities of human organizations.
 We help teams reduce their operating and administrative overhead, making their organizations more verifiable and compliant.